 Tika has had Degenerative Myelopathy for the past 2.5 years.
 The disease progressed to the paralysis of Tika’s hind legs and resulting incontinence.
 This means she cannot walk, sit, or even adjust her own body to move from one side to the other.
 The incontinence means there is constant monitoring and cleaning; what used to be considered “accidents” are now considered the norm.
 Tika is completely dependent upon us.

 With the exception of mobility and continence, Tika is still ALL THERE!
-This is what makes Degenerative Myelopathy such a heart wrenching disease.
-You are faced with having to make the ultimate decision for your pet, and it’s a real fine line when it comes down to determining the “when.”
+This is what makes Degenerative Myelopathy (or “DM”) such a heart-wrenching disease.
+In the end, you are faced with having to make the ultimate decision for your pet, and it’s a real fine line when it comes down to determining the “when.”
+(See Part 2 for more on this).

 As long as Tika is not in any pain and is still able to enjoy life, we committed ourselves to doing all that we could to make Tika’s remaining time with us as comfortable and happy as possible.
 This has not been easy and requires significant dedication and compassion.